 In this section, we are going to learn what exactly blogging is, what is a blog?
 Who is a blogger, how to become a blogger in Uganda, the different blogging platforms, benefits and downsides of blogging.

 I always get lots questions from my readers asking me the “definition of a blog”.
 If you are reading this article, I presume you are having the same question in mind.

 In simple terms, a blog is type website where stories are published and arranged in a chronological order ie stories are arranged from the newest to the oldest.
 The content is arranged in order with the most recent content displayed at the top.

 The contents are written in a chatty and conversational manner with the comments system normally enabled mainly aimed at encouraging lively conversations.

 The stories published on a blog site are called blogs (sometimes called blog posts, articles or content).

-At its core, a blog is just a space on the Web where one express their personal opinions, experiences, and interests.
-There are some blog that are written by a team of people who are paid to update the blog with new posts daily but majority of them are written by one person.
+At its core, a blog is just a space on the Web where one can express their personal opinions, experiences, and interests.
+There are some blogs that are written by a team of people who are paid to update the blog with new posts daily but majority of them are written by one person.